-The City of Saco provides Family Medical Leave to eligible employees under the terms of the Family and Medical Leave Act of 1993 (FMLA) and the Maine Family and Medical Leave Act (MFMLA).
+The City of Saco provides Family Medical Leave to eligible employees under the terms of the Family and Medical Leave Act of 1993 (F11LA) and the Maine Family and Medical Leave Act (MFMLA).

-Employees should make an appointment to meet with Human Resources to discuss their FMLA options and if it is a FMLA qualified event, may use their sick or vacation time while out on FMLA.
+Employees should make an appointment to meet with Human Resources to discuss their FMLA options.